KGallo31/Likes-To-Views/readme.md

-# X Ratio - Likes to Views Ratio for X.com
+# Social Pulse - Likes to Views Ratio for Social Sites

 ## Overview

-X Ratio is a simple Chrome extension that displays the likes-to-views ratio for posts on X.com (formerly Twitter).
+Social Pulse is a simple Chrome extension that displays the likes-to-views ratio for posts.
 This extension helps you quickly assess the engagement level of posts by showing the percentage of viewers who liked the content.

 ## Features

 - Displays likes-to-views ratio as a percentage next to the view count

 - Works on individual post pages on X.com